jamargoochIT/osticket-prereqs/README.md

 After we log into our Virtual Machine, we’re going to enable and install Internet Information Services (IIS) with Common Gateway Interface (CGI) in Windows.

 IIS (Internet Information Services) is a web server that hosts websites and web applications.
 This webserver is going to run osTicket.
-CGI (Common Gateway Interface) is a standard way for a web server to communicate with scripts (like programs) that can create web pages.
+CGI (Common Gateway Interface) is a standard way for a web server to communicate with scripts that can create web pages.
-CGI handles submitting tickets, saving tickets, sending emails, and retrieving information based on your request.
+CGI handles submitting tickets, saving tickets, sending emails, and user requested retrieving information.

 Type control panel in the Windows Search Bar and open the app.
 Click on to programs and features.